 Fire Safety Report - Dial 911 to report any fire

-Ferris State University had 3 reported fire incidents in student housing in 2009.
-All three involved smoke due to burnt food in an oven or on a stove.
-Ferris State University experienced no injuries, deaths or property damage due to fires in student housing in 2009.
+In 2012, Ferris State University had two reported fire incidents in student housing facilities.
+One incident involved burnt food on a stove and the other involved smoke from an overheated compressor.
+Ferris State University experienced no injuries, deaths or property damage due to fires in student housing in 2012.

 On-Campus Student Housing and life safety systems

 Ferris State University has a total of 24 on-campus student housing facilities.
 Residence halls are equipped with fire detection systems and pull box stations.
 University apartments use local smoke detection systems.
 All fire life safety systems report directly to the Department of Public Safety’s 24 hour Dispatch personnel.

 The Michigan Fire Prevention Code, Section 29.19, requires all Universities to conduct a minimum of 8 fire drills per year in school dormitories.
 Ferris State University conducts fire drills 12 times during the academic school year.

 When fire alarms are activated, including during scheduled fire drills, all occupants must evacuate the building.
 Residents must wait outside the building until a member of the hall staff indicates they may return.
 Failure to evacuate during a fire alarm is a serious violation of University policy.